ziman/pictionary/README.md

 * Upon selecting a username the client should receive a gameStarted property to jump into games that are running.
-* Should not be able to start the game with one person *Drawing should only be possible for the drawer*
-* Users should not be able to guess anymore after a correct (but chatting should be possible)
-* The drawer shouldn't be able to guess words.
+* Should not be able to start the game with one person *Drawing should only be possible for the drawer* *Users should not be able to guess anymore after a correct (but chatting should be possible)* *The drawer shouldn't be able to guess words*.
-* when no users with usernames are connected - cancel the game (stop timer too)
+*when no users with usernames are connected - cancel the game (stop timer too)*